p-ja/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

    > **Note:** In future iterations, the buildpacks for non-java applications will support
    > Application Insights binding and this step will be unnecessary.

 1. To retrieve the Instrumentation Key for Application Insights and add it to Key Vault, run the following command in the shell pane.
-Replace Spring-App with your **azure-spring-apps-<inject key="DeploymentID" enableCopy="false" />**
+Replace azure-Spring-Apps-SUFFIX with your **azure-spring-apps-<inject key="DeploymentID" enableCopy="false" />**

    ```shell
       export INSTRUMENTATION_KEY=$(az monitor app-insights component show --app azure-Spring-Apps-SUFFIX | jq -r '.connectionString')